 Troubleshoot: Outgoing calls

 If you are unable to to make an outbound call from the SmartLine app, there a few settings you can check to make sure your calls can be connected.
-Learn more about the solutions to the issues you may encounter with making outbound calls.

 Update the SmartLine app